Machine Learning Detection of Road Surface Conditions: A Generalizable Model using Traffic Cameras and Weather Data: Data

 \subsection{Image and Weather Data}

-Camera images are utilized to create a labeled dataset, which serves as the foundation for developing ML models in this study.
-Images are viewed manually by human labelers who assign a road surface condition classification to each image.
-A systematic approach from social science, known as Quantitaive Content Analysis \citep{qcaorig}, is used to label the images in this study.
-This approach includes the development of a codebook, which serves as thorough documentation of classification rules and definitions to ensure replicability and reproducibility, as published in \cite{Wirz2024}.
-The New York State Mesonet (NYSM; \citealp{nysm}) observational weather data are used to aid in hand-labeling.
-Comprehensive documentation for the data used in this study is available at \cite{Sutterdatasheet}; a total of 21,653 images from 45 unique camera sites across NYS are labeled for this study.
-Table \ref{tab:examples_classes} shows examples of the six labeled classes, and detailed definitions for each class are provided in the codebook from \cite{Sutterzenodo}.
+A labeled dataset has been developed for this study for the development of ML models.
+This dataset consists of hand-labeled classifications of road surface conditions, which came from human labelers who manually viewed camera images and assigned a classification to each.
+Following a systematic approach known as Quantitative Content Analysis \citep{qcaorig}, this process included the development of a codebook containing documentation and rules for labeling each class \citep{Sutterzenodo}, where definitions were derived in consultation with the NYSDOT; for example, the presence of tire tracks distinguish between snow and severe snow.
+Critically, this labeling process also included a set of labeling trials where six people independently labeled the same set of images to ensure reliability, and replicability of this hand-labeled dataset.
+Comprehensive details regarding the dataset for this study are published and available at \cite{Wirz2024}, \cite{Sutterzenodo}, and \cite{Sutterdatasheet}.
+A total of 21,653 images from 45 unique camera sites across NYS are labeled for this study.
+Table \ref{tab:examples_classes} shows examples of the six labeled classes, and detailed labeling definitions are in the codebook \citep{Sutterzenodo}.

-A large focus of this work is to create a model that performs well on a wide range of conditions that are realistically encountered in the installed cameras.
-For example, the obstructed cases seem less important because they are generally not weather related, but nontheless, they are included because they are observed frequently and can deem the observation as unreliable.
-Similarly, cameras that are of lower quality but are not obstructed (right-hand side of Table \ref{tab:examples_classes}) are included in this study.
+A large focus of this work is to create a model that performs well on a wide range of conditions that are realistically encountered in the installed cameras, such as lower quality cameras (right-hand side of Table \ref{tab:examples_classes}).
+Additionally, the obstructed cases seem less important because they are generally not weather related, but are included because they are observed frequently and can deem the observation as unreliable.
 While past studies may have included difficult examples like these, they have not been emphasized, and the focus of this work is to provide a model that can work on representative images from already-implemented cameras, which include these less-than-ideal cases.
 Building one model that can predict road surface conditions across a wide range of conditions on all cameras (including low quality cameras), creates a tool that is operationally realistic for the NYSDOT.